levante-framework/levante_translations/README.md

 It also restarts the request if it receives an error.
 Currently it will do that 5 times before giving up.

+## Error Handling

-NOTE: Errors aren't a problem for English and Spanish, but happen for German.
+Errors aren't a problem for English and Spanish, but happen for German.
 There doesn't seem to be a pattern, but it means that sometimes the batch/shell file has to be re-run.
 After a couple/few runs, everything gets translated.

 There is a helper script count_audio.[bat|sh] that counts the number of audio files generated for each language, as a sanity check.

+## Resetting audio transcriptions

+To change to a new voice or if for some other reason you want to redo transcriptions for a specific language, simple set the appropriate language column to None.
+You can do this by importing as a DataFrame and then just using a column operation.
+[At some point we should make this a function]